open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 ### Artifact Types

 The formal type of an artifact uniquely specifies the logical interpretation of an artifact and its kind, independent of its concrete technical representation.

 If there are different possible technical representations, the access specification determines the concrete format given by a media type used for the returned blob.

 For example, a helm chart (type `helmChart`) can be represented as OCI artifact or helm chart archive.
 Nevertheless, the technical meaning is the same.
 In both cases the artifact (resource)`type` will be `helmChart`.
 The acess specification however will be different.
 In the first case it will refer to the helm-chart archive.
-In the second case the access type will be `ociArtifact`.
+In the second case the access method type will be `ociArtifact`.

 ```yaml
 ...